 How to Book?

 Of course, this will also mean that you will be at their mercy.
 You might get overcharged, or taken to a really crummy houseboat that couldn’t get any customer.
-Unfortunately, you can’t really shop around for the best houseboat on your own unless you swim.
+Unfortunately, you can’t really shop around for the best houseboat on your own unless you rent a boat.
+Or swim.